TykTechnologies/tyk-demo/deployments/tracing/README.md

 ### Environment variable

-The Docker environment variable `INSTRUMENTATION_ENABLED` is required to be set to `1` in the `.env` file.
+The Docker environment variable `TRACING_ENABLED` is required to be set to `true` in the `.env` file.
+The bootstrap process will set this automatically when running the `up.sh` script.

-The bootstrap process will set this automatically, but this will then only affect the containers for the `tyk` deployment as it will only restart those containers.
-If you want to use instrumentation on the other Tyk containers then set the value manually before running the `up.sh` script.

 ## Usage